-Walking with a purpose – especially walking to work – makes people walk faster and think of themselves as healthier, a new study has found.
+Walking with a purpose – especially walking to work – makes people walk faster and think of themselves as healthier than just taking a casual walk, a new study has found.

 Walking to work as part of your daily routine

 “We found that walking for utilitarian purposes significantly improves your health, and that those types of walking trips are easier to bring into your daily routine,” said lead author Gulsah Akar, an associate professor at Ohio State University.

 The study used data from the 2017 National Household Travel Survey, a U.S. dataset.